Making Dreadlocks with the Spin & Pin Method

 - Twist -or- Single Twist -or- Single Strand Twist

-The Spin & Pin or twist and pin method is the most commonly used method for locking highly textured hair.
+The Spin & Pin or twist and pin method is the most commonly used method for creating dreadlocks in highly textured hair.
 I'd also venture to say it produces the most delicate baby dreads of any method.
-While it's the simplest to do it's also the hardest to see though to finished locks.
+While it's the simplest to do it's also the hardest to see though to finished dreadlocks.
 It only works in well in one hair type, highly textured African hair.
 Caucasians and Asians shouldn't even attempt this method.
 Many have however, and as many were more than a little upset with the locticians who confidently attempted it.
 There are a lot of variations of this method and a lot of names for those variations but in essence the unlocked hair is spun around and around in one direction.
 It may be secured in different ways but the hair is just twisted and the only thing holding it together is the texture of the hair and a small amount of cream.

 The hair can all be sectioned and held with clips before the twisting begins to ensure that the sections are even and have the same amount of hair.
 Experienced locticians may just grab sections as they go instead of sectioning it a head of time.
 (Inexperienced locticians try this as well with mixed results) Because you can section the hair you have control over the size of the dreads you get.
 Larger sections grow larger dreads etc. The range of sizes that work in African hair is fantastic, from tiny nano-locs to huge rasta congos.

 How long does the hair need to be for Spin & Pin locs?